Existence of Antiparticles as an Indication of Finiteness of Nature: Discussion

 Let us now discuss what happens in GFQT.
-We start from the rest state where energy=mass and the value of the energy is "positive", i.e. is in the right half-plane in Fig. 1, which is why one might treat this construction as a modular analog of the standard representation with the minimum weight.
-When we gradually construct states with "higher and higher" energies then in contrast with the standard case we are moving not in the positive direction of the $x$ axis, but along the circumference counterclockwise.
-Sooner or later we will arrive at the left half-plane in Fig. 1 (i.e. to states with "negative energies") and finally we will arrive to the state where energy=-mass.
+We again start from the state $e_0$ and one might think that the corresponding IR is the modular analog of the standard positive energy IR with the minimum weight.
+Indeed, when the operators $A^{++}$ act on $e_0$ we successively obtain states where the energy increases by two units.
+However, since the values of the energy now belong not to $Z$ but to $F_p$ then sooner or later we will arrive to states where the energy is "negative" (i.e. in the range $[-(p-1)/2,-1]$) and finally we will arrive to the state where energy=-mass.
 In mathematical terminology this means that a modular analog of IR with the minimum weight is simultaneously a modular analog of IR with the maximum weight, while from the point of view of physics, one modular IR describes a particle and its antiparticle simultaneously.

-In standard quantum theory the existence of antiparticles follows from the assumption that a full set of quantum states can be obtained by quantizing a local covariant equation, e.g. the Dirac equation.
-A question arises that if locality is only an approximation then it is not clear whether the notion of antiparticles is exact or approximate.
+As noted in Sec. \ref{S1}, in QFT a question arises that if locality is only approximate then it is not clear whether the notion of antiparticles is exact or approximate and whether they have equal masses.
 At the same time, the above construction shows that {\it in GFQT the existence of antiparticles follows from the fact that any Galois field is finite.}

-If $p$ is treated only as a cutoff parameter then one might expect that in GFQT a particle is described by IR where the energy is in the range from $m$ to a value of order $p$ and an antiparticle is described by IR where the energy is in the range from a value of order $-p$ to $-m$.
-However, since in Galois fields the rules of arithmetic are different, such an expectation is not correct.